Tucker Smith: A Celebration of NatureJune 15, 2020 - August 23, 2020

 The National Museum of Wildlife Art is proud to announce a retrospective of the work of Tucker Smith.
 Featuring more than 75 original oils, this exhibition will be a true survey of Smith’s life’s work, with pieces ranging from his early years as a professional artist to his most recent paintings.
 This exhibit will present the breadth of subject matter he has tackled, including western wildlife, camp and cowboy scenes, as well as stunning landscapes.
 One of the Museum’s signature images, The Refuge, will be a highlight of this touring exhibition which also features a full-color catalog.
-The exhibit is scheduled to travel to the National Cowboy and Western Heritage Museum, the National Sporting Library and Museum, The Booth Western Art Museum, and the CM Russell Museum after making its debut at the National Museum of Wildlife Art.
+The exhibit is scheduled to travel to the National Cowboy and Western Heritage Museum, the National Sporting Library and Museum, and The Booth Western Art Museum after making its debut at the National Museum of Wildlife Art.

 Organized by the National Museum of Wildlife Art of the United States.

 Guest Curated by B. Byron Price, Director of Charles M. Russell Center for the Study of Art of the American West, University of Oklahoma.

 Exhibition Touring Schedule